artmcl-ai/Project4-Vessel/README.md

   A customized version of VesselFM with significant architectural alterations to enable multiclass output.

 Each folder contains the code required for model development, training, and evaluation; however, the data and models themselves are too large, so they are kept in BU SCC.

+- **Metrics_Notebooks**
+  Contains Jupyter notebooks used to generate metrics, tables, figures, etc. seen in the report

 ---